 Biomass is also used as an energy source in the sugar industry, leading to biogenic CO2 emissions.
 In addition some fermentation may occur during sugar production (depending on the process), leading to biogenic CO2 emissions.

-CaptureMap contains 47 alcohol and sugar plants, emitting a total of 4.5 million tonnes biogenic CO2 per year in Europe and North-America.
-Note that the emissions may be underestimated if CO2 from fermentation is not reported (see also details on ethanol).
+CaptureMap contains 40 alcohol and sugar plants, emitting a total of 4.9 million tonnes biogenic CO2 per year in Europe and North-America.
+It is important to remember that the emissions may be underestimated if CO2 from fermentation is not reported (see also details on ethanol).
+Note: in addition to the alcohol and sugar plants, many other factories in the food industry emit small amounts of biogenic CO2, we have not included them in the overview above.

 For both alcohol and sugar production, the CO2 emissions come mainly from power generation or from fermentation.
 Power generation at these plants typically has a CO2 concentration between 2 and 5 %.
 The CO2 concentration from fermentation is much higher and can reach up to 80-90 %.
 Some sugar production plants also have a lime kiln on site, which will contribute to ca. 10 to 20 % of the emissions, with a CO2 concentration of about 15-30 % in the flue gases.